qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Add a new command.md

     };
 }
 ```
-Note that you will implement `searchProductsByCustomer` in the next step.
+Note that you will implement `searchProductsByCustomer` in Step 4.

-# Step - 3 Update the command routing
+# Step 3 - Update the command routing
 In this step you will route the `companySearch` command to the handler you implemented in the previous step.

 2. Open **searchApp.ts** and add the following.
 Underneath this line: